niels-slotboom/notes/Submanifolds.typ

   $
     n = alpha dt,
   $
-  one might naively expect the associated vector to be proportional to $diff_t$, perhaps something like
+  one might naïvely expect the associated vector to be proportional to $diff_t$, perhaps something like
   $
     n^sharp = epsilon/alpha diff_t.
   $